What Millennials Want: Top Hotel Trends for 2019

 - Providing unique products hotel staff can offer guests.

-Clearly the younger generations felt that too many hotels looked the same, were too sterile, and didn’t offer enough “experiences” to be considered noteworthy after a visit.
+Clearly millennials and Generation Z felt that too many hotels looked the same, were too sterile, and didn’t offer enough “experiences” to be considered noteworthy after a visit.

-The story here is, if you want their cash (and you should, Millennials take about 4 domestic trips a year) be unique, be memorable and get personal.
+The story here is, if you want their cash, be unique, be memorable and get personal.

 2. Smart Technology in Rooms

-Many of today’s top hotel corporations (like Hilton) are already working hard to implement smart rooms.
-Part of this is going to involve using mobile door keys for added security.
+And many of today’s top hotel corporations (like Hilton) are already working hard to implement smart rooms, which would also involve using mobile door keys for added security.

 When done well, a top notch, cutting edge lodging experience that one can enhance via smartphone is sure to be shared on social media with that very same device.

-In other words, the old hotel business center model is being overshadowed by a new zeal for coworking spaces where the lines between working and social interaction are often blurred.
+The old hotel business center model is now being overshadowed by a new zeal for coworking spaces by the younger generations, where the lines between working and social interaction are often blurred.

 Considering it’s already underway in many places, expect this trend to pick up steam in 2019 and into the coming decade.